-procedure TdmCustomers.Save; begin // We do everything in a short transaction // In CachedUpdates mode error does not stop running. // ApplyUpdates method returns the number of errors. // The error can be obtained from the property RowError try trWrite.StartTransaction; if (qryCustomer.ApplyUpdates = 0) then begin qryCustomer.CommitUpdates; trWrite.Commit; end else raise Exception.Create(qryCustomer.RowError.Message); qryCustomer.CachedUpdates := False; except on E: Exception do begin if trWrite.Active then trWrite.Rollback; raise; end; end; end;
+procedure TdmCustomers.Save; begin // We do everything in a short transaction // In CachedUpdates mode an error does not interrupt the running code. // The ApplyUpdates method returns the number of errors. // The error can be obtained from the property RowError try trWrite.StartTransaction; if (qryCustomer.ApplyUpdates = 0) then begin qryCustomer.CommitUpdates; trWrite.Commit; end else raise Exception.Create(qryCustomer.RowError.Message); qryCustomer.CachedUpdates := False; except on E: Exception do begin if trWrite.Active then trWrite.Rollback; raise; end; end; end;

 You can see from the code that the write transaction is not started at all until the OK button is clicked.
-Thus, the write transaction is active only for the time of transferring the data from the dataset buffer to the database.
+Thus, the write transaction is active only while the data are being transferred from the dataset buffer to the database.
 Since we accumulate not more than one record in the buffer, the transaction will be active for a very short time, which is exactly what we need.

-The product directory is created similarly to that of customers.
+The product dataset is created similarly to the customer one.
 However, we will use it to demonstrate the other method of getting auto-incremental values.

 The main query will look like this: